Todd6872/CS503/4-ShellP2/questions.md

 3. How does execvp() find the command to execute?
 What system environment variable plays a role in this process?

     > **Answer**:  It searches the path variable to look for the program name.
-Path is a system environment paramter.
+Path is a system environment parameter.

 4. What is the purpose of calling wait() in the parent process after forking?
 What would happen if we didn’t call it?